carpentries/instructor-training/_episodes/08-motivation.md

 {: .challenge}

 + **Presenting the instructor as a learner**.
-Admitting that you don't know everything is part of showing that it is acceptable to make mistakes.
+We want our learners to have confidence in our qualifications, but it is easy to take this too far.
+Presenting yourself as a learner offers a relatable model, fostering a growth mindset and teaching a positive approach to the continuing challenge of learning.
 Using
 [participatory live coding]({{ page.root }}/14-live/), our chosen method for teaching concepts, is very useful for this reason.
 It is common to make errors while coding.
 Embrace these with enthusiasm!
-When handled openly, these errors can be very instructive for novice learners -- both with regard to technical details and in demonstrating how to frame errors in a positive light.
+Leveraging your own mistakes as opportunities can turn an awkward moment into a highlight of a lesson, demonstrating both problem-solving approaches and positive error framing.
 If you are unlucky and fail to make any useful mistakes, sharing stories about your learning process can help here, too.

 > ## Typos
 > The typos are the pedagogy.